 T is for Time-bound

-Set up parameters to which you can measure your goal by.
+Set up parameters to which you can measure your goal.
 Place specific time frames that will allow you to know when you started, and when you expect to end.
-You may start with setting up a one-year time frame of regularly attending a drug rehab recovery group.
+You may start by setting up a one-year time frame of regularly attending a drug rehab recovery group.

 Having a specific deadline will help you complete your goals one careful step at a time.
 You can also hold yourself accountable so you can focus on what you need to do.
 It is easy for life to get a hold of us and thus cause us to lose sight of our goals.